 Complete an application for Undergraduate Admission.
 We accept the Common Application.

-You may only submit one application.
 To expedite the application process, please write your full name (no nicknames, please) on all items submitted.
 Your Social Security number is also required to be considered for financial aid.
-If you need to change your major or co-op selection after submitting your application, please email the Admissions office or call 215-895-2400.
+If you need to change your major or co-op selection after submitting your application, please contact the Admissions office or call 215.895.2400.

 Official transcripts must be sent directly from your high school to Drexel.

 You are required to submit transcripts from each high school attended.
 Transcripts must include all coursework from grades 9, 10, and 11.
 Twelfth (12th) grade coursework in progress should also be included.

 International applicants should refer to International Instructions for additional requirements.